wcj365/wcj365.github.io/README.md

 * **A Data Scientist** - from Statistical Inference to Machine Learning
 * **A Systems Thinker** - from Systems to Systems of Systems (SoS)

+*whoami = Who am I*

+*It is the command to find out the current user on a computer running Unix/Linux or Windows operating system.*

 ## wcj365?
 * **wcj** = my initials
 * **365** = 360 + 5